alenaizan/resp_rewriting_rmcgibbo/README.md

-# my_resp2
+# RESP
-Rewriting of https://github.com/rmcgibbo/resp2 from c++ to python
+Rewriting of https://github.com/rmcgibbo/resp2 from C++ to python